Doerr Center for Social Justice

 Established in 1996 thanks to an endowment by the Doerrs, descendants of a 1937 graduate, the center sponsors an annual Social Justice Lecture event, featuring important keynote speakers on social justice issues, as well as faculty research and awards to students for international travel and dissertations.

-Keynote Lecture: Decolonizing Therapy 鈩: Healing The Colonial Soul Wound in Psychology with Jennifer Mullan
+Decolonizing Therapy 鈩: Healing The Colonial Soul Wound in Psychology Keynote Lecture: with Dr. Jennifer Mullan

 Tuesday, Oct.
 29, 2024